Costs at College

 Universities in the US charge different amounts, depending on factors such as their size, whether they are private or state schools, their location and their academic reputation.
 These costs are divided into different parts, which we will explain below.

 We will use Nova Southeastern University’s costs as an example, the total costs at college for this school in 2019-2020 was:

 Total – $40,000

-What is tuition?
-It is the fee for the degree-level education you will receive at college, i.e. the classes you will take.
+What is the tuition fee?
+It is the costs for the degree-level education you will receive at college, i.e. the classes you will take.